 A user-centric approach should be your top priority when designing your WordPress membership site.
 User-centric design, also known as user-centered design, places the needs, preferences, and usability of the site for the end-user at the forefront of design decisions.

 Firstly, your site should be intuitive and easy to navigate.
 A clear and simple interface can significantly improve the user experience, making it easier for members to find the information they need or complete their desired actions.
 Remember, your members should not have to struggle to find content or understand how to use your site.

 Secondly, make use of visual hierarchy in your design.
 This involves arranging elements to guide users through the content naturally.
 It can be achieved through colors, size, contrast, and placement.

 Thirdly, ensure your site is responsive and mobile-friendly.
-With increasing numbers of users accessing sites from their mobile devices, a design that looks and works well on various screen sizes is essential.
+With increasing users accessing sites from their mobile devices, a design that looks and works well on various screen sizes is essential.

 Lastly, but importantly, your site must load quickly.
 Slow loading times can frustrate users and lead to higher bounce rates.
 Use a reliable hosting service, optimize images, and minimize the use of heavy plugins to improve your site’s speed.